rnkn/portfolio/_posts/2014-12-12-abductors.md

 ---
 title: The Abductors
 layout: project
-category: writing
+categories: screenwriting
 description: >-
   Feature screenplay
 news: >-
   New feature screenplay [_The Abductors_](/abductors/) -- action/drama about a
   misanthropic foreign aid doctor combating child-snatching creatures in remote Honduras.
+image: abductors.jpg
 vimeo_id: 110632585
 ---

-In the depths of the Honduran jungle, a misanthropic foreign aid doctor, reeling from the loss of his family, must lead a village of Miskito natives in a fight for survival against malevolent child-snatching creatures, and, in the process, find redemption.
+In the depths of the jungles of Honduras, a misanthropic foreign aid doctor, reeling from the loss of his family, must lead a village of Miskito natives in a fight for survival against malevolent child-snatching creatures.

 > Much like _Jaws_ in the jungle, the story takes its time in revealing the
 > monsters, which is very effective.
 What's more important, however, is that